 - You can deduct 100% of the equipment’s 1st-year depreciation cost as a bonus depreciation cost.

 - As long as the equipment is “new to you,” you can deduct it from your taxes.

-Tax deductions are not the only way to save money on your equipment.
-You can also save money in your business through other means such as proactive IT.
+Tax deductions are one of many ways to save money on your equipment.
+You can also save money in your business through other means, such as proactive IT.